artnie/coai-vib/content/posts/ Innovator's workbench for Retail Robotics/index.md

 title: "The title of the post"
 date: date the post was generated (automatically generated)
 description: "Description of the post (displayed in the post's card)"
-categories: ["Add comma separated categories here", "another category"]
+tags: ["Add comma separated tags here", "another category"]
 toc: if the post should include a table of contents (true, false)
 displayInMenu: if the post should show up in the navigation menu (true, false)
 displayInList: if the post should be listed on the home page and category pages (true, false)